beeverycreative/BEEweb/README.md

 See `beeweb --help` for further information.

-BEESOFT.web also ships with a `run` script in its source directory.
+BEEweb also ships with a `run` script in its source directory.
 You can also invoke that to start up the server, it takes the same command line arguments as the `beeweb` script.

 Configuration
 -------------

-If not specified via the commandline, the configfile `config.yaml` for BEESOFT.web is expected in the settings folder, which is located at `~/.beeweb` on Linux, at `%APPDATA%/BEEweb` on Windows and at `~/Library/Application Support/BEEweb` on MacOS.
+If not specified via the commandline, the configfile `config.yaml` for BEEweb is expected in the settings folder, which is located at `~/.beeweb` on Linux, at `%APPDATA%/BEEweb` on Windows and at `~/Library/Application Support/BEEweb` on MacOS.

-Please note that the most commonly used configuration settings can also easily be edited from BEESOFT.web's settings dialog.
+Please note that the most commonly used configuration settings can also easily be edited from BEEweb's settings dialog.

 If you want to customize the look of the application change the octoprint.less file under the static/less directory.
 Install the tool lessc using npm, and compile the main less file using the following command line: